MicrosoftDocs/mixed-reality/mrtk-unity/supported-devices/leap-motion-mrtk.md

     - Import the **Microsoft.MixedReality.Toolkit.Foundation** package into the Unity project.
     - Download and import the latest version of the [Leap Motion Unity Modules](https://developer.leapmotion.com/unity) into the project
         - Only import the **Core** package within the Unity Modules

+    > [!IMPORTANT]
+    > Unity deprecated SelectionMode.OnlyUserModifiable after Unity 2019.4.19 which results in the following error coming from the Ultraleap Hotkeys.cs script:
+    > Assets\Plugins\LeapMotion\Core\Editor\Hotkeys.cs(24,91): error CS0619: 'SelectionMode.OnlyUserModifiable' is obsolete: ''OnlyUserModifiable' is obsolete.
+Use 'Editable' instead.
+(UnityUpgradeable) -> Editable'.
+    > To resolve the issues, change the SelectionMode.OnlyUserModifiable to SelectionMode.Editable in the Hotkeys.cs script located in Plugins/LeapMotion/Core/Editor/Hotkeys.cs.

 1. Integrate the Leap Motion Unity Modules with MRTK
     - After the Unity Modules are in the project, navigate to **Mixed Reality Toolkit** > **Leap Motion** > **Integrate Leap Motion Unity Modules**